Benjaminmloo/TFTP-Implementation/Misc/README.txt

 UserInterface
 ========================================
 - GUI
-- Have 3 Class shown on one window
+- Have 3 classes, each having it's own tab.
+Switching between them will also switch the input destination to the respective tabs class